Vladimir-csp/uwsm/README.md

 > changes, indicated by an exclamation point (e.g. `fix!: ...`, `chore!: ...`,
 > `feat!: ...`, etc.).

-> [!IMPORTANT]
-> v0.21.2 highlights:
-> Environment preloader no longer sources POSIX shell profile if environment
-> from the context of `uwsm start` was successfully used.

 > [!NOTE]
 > It is highly recommended to use
 > [dbus-broker](https://github.com/bus1/dbus-broker) as the D-Bus daemon